hadiya-tanveer/image-moderation/README.md

 A vision transformer model (Data-efficient Image Transformer) pre-trained on ImageNet.
 It excels in general image classification tasks and is used here for fine-grained analysis of image content.
 The model processes images in 224x224 patches, providing robust feature extraction for moderation purposes.

 > ⚠️ **Note**
-> The Facebook model uses simple image classification.
-A custom hate symbol detection model would need to be trained from scratch, beyond the project deadline.
+> The Facebook model relies on standard image classification techniques and doesn't offer advanced capabilities for detecting hate symbols.
+Building a model specifically for hate symbol recognition would require training from scratch with a dedicated dataset, a process that exceeds the project’s deadline.